 However, SerpWatch does it better.

-By providing graphical representations (Ranking, Featured Snippet, Google Analytics, and Revenue), users get more than just bare numbers.
+By providing graphical representations (Ranking, Featured Snippet, Google Analytics, Revenue, and Competitors), users get more than just bare numbers.

 SerpWatch overlays each major and minor Google algorithm update on top of its charts to help you understand how they impact changes in keyword and website organic search rankings.
 This feature includes algorithm update names, dates, and descriptions.